Skip to content

 • STA Agent: This agent monitors user authentication requests on an Active Directory domain controller and sends this information to the STA Collector.

-• STA Collector: Collects user authentication requests from the STA agent and then sends them to the Sophos Firewall.
+• STA Collector: Collects user authentication information from the STA Agent and forwards it to the Sophos Firewall.

 3. The STAS Agent monitors the log for these events.

-4. The STAS Collector informs the XG Firewall about the login via port 6060 UDP.
+4. The STAS Collector informs the Sophos Firewall about the login.

-STAS works by monitoring the Active Directory log and telling the firewall which users are logging in or out.
-For this it is important that these events are also logged.
+STAS works by monitoring the Active Directory log and telling the firewall which users log in or log out.
+For this to work, these events must be logged.

-Info: The following settings must be made on each Active Directory server where STA Agent is installed.
+Info: The following settings must be configured on every Active Directory server on which the STA Agent is installed.

 Enable audit account logon events

-Then activate the options Success and Failure and confirm your changes with OK.
+Then enable the options Success and Failure and confirm the changes with OK.

 Audit account logon events - Audit these attempts